Three dozen lawmakers have taken steps to self-quarantine amid coronavirus outbreak - KEYT | KCOY

 Katie Porter

-Democratic Rep. Katie Porter of California announced on March 25 that she is in self-quarantine as she waits to find out the results of a coronavirus test.
+Democratic Rep. Katie Porter of California announced on March 27 that she tested negative for coronavirus.

-“I will remain in self-quarantine until I have the test results back and until directed by my doctor that it is safe for me to leave my home,” she added.
+She had previously announced on March 25 that she was in self-quarantine as she awaited test results.

 Ayanna Pressley